dir-44/CS231Learning/README.md

 # CS231NLearning
-It's repository to store some materials about CS231N.
+It's a repository to store some materials about CS231N.